whitneyburton/portfolios/students/1705-front/jonathan-beckman/mod3.md

-# (Jonathan Beckman) - (M2) Portfolio
+# (Jonathan Beckman) - (M3) Portfolio

 ## Areas of Emphasis

-I was excited to work more with essential computer science concepts like we did with the Sorting Suit and Prefix Trie projects.
-They were difficult but being split between deciding to go with the front or back end program at Turing, I was glad to touch on those concepts in the front end.
-I was also very excited to work with React and using an API call for pulling in data to our project.
-It makes me feel equiped to actually build an App that people may use.
+I heard Mod 3 was hard tho...wanted to solidify React.
+I hope to improve on my attention to detail, especially for portfolio defenses.

 ## Rubric Scores